 Walk Now Productions is an independent theatre co-op and film group whose focus is on creating new Australian work which embraces diversity and multiculturalism whilst reflecting a wide range of contemporary social issues.

 From our humble beginnings, we have aspired to create a community environment, where each artist brings the whole of themselves to the creative process.
 Our approach is at times unconventional, but always based on a supportive and collaborative process, incorporating mutual respect and fairness towards everyone – our cast, crew and advisors.

 “My Carer” was our first independent piece of theatre and was performed in January 2018.
 The play focuses on mental health and the wisdom of a young woman from a different culture who heals a strained and fractured mother-son relationship.
 It was performed in English and Korean.
 It was reprised due to popular demand in July 2018 with the entire cast and crew returning from season one.

-During COVID, we were unable to mount any productions, however, as a group, we have been providing volunteer support, with food and hand sanitiser drop-offs to those in need in our local community.
+During COVID, we have been unable to mount any theatre productions, however, as a group, we have been providing volunteer support, with food and hand sanitiser drop-offs, to those in need in our local community.